-When a receivable is expected not to be fully collected, allowances for impairment are recorded at the level of the amount that cannot be recovered.
-The analysis of recoverability is made on the basis of the number of days passed from maturity, corroborated with the analysis of litigations, where applicable.
+When a receivable is expected not to be fully collected, adjustments for impairment are recorded at the level of the amount that cannot be recovered.
 Receivables are discarded following their collection or assignment to a third party.
 Current receivables can also be discarded by the mutual offset of accounts receivable and payable between third parties, under the law.

-The receivables with expired collection time limits are discarded after the Group obtains the documents proving that all the legal steps to recover these receivables were taken.
+The receivables with expired collection time limits are discarded after the Company obtains the documents proving that all the legal steps to recover these receivables were taken.

 The discarded receivables will continue to be tracked off-balance sheet.